To Top

 Image

-The risk of carbon monoxide poisoning is much higher in rooms without fresh air, as well as in rooms with faulty ventilation or clogged chimneys.
+The risk of carbon monoxide poisoning is significantly higher in poorly ventilated rooms or spaces with blocked chimneys, as well as in areas lacking proper airflow.

-Windy weather can lead to back draft in ventilation and chimneys, which causes combustion products to accumulate in the room.
+Windy weather can cause a backdraft in ventilation systems and chimneys, leading to the accumulation of combustion products inside the room.

 Image